chalmersplasmatheory/DREAM/doc/sphinx/source/devs/index.rst

 Under this heading we collect information about various non-trivial conventions used in the code.

+Design philosophy
+*****************
+**Re-usability** (minimize the amount of duplicated code)

+Libraries and sub-projects
+**************************
+The DREAM codebase is divided into three separate components: the FVM library, the DREAM library, and the DREAMi executable.
+The purpose is to make the code as modular and reusable as possible.

+The FVM library
+^^^^^^^^^^^^^^^
+The FVM library implements everything related to the discretisation scheme (finite volume methid) used in DREAM, and can be thought of as a "mathematics" library (in contrast to the DREAM library, which would be the "physics" library).
+The FVM library is completely independent of the other DREAM components and could thus be re-used in future non-DREAM PDE solvers that utilize the finite volume method.

+The DREAM library
+^^^^^^^^^^^^^^^^^
+The DREAM library is the kernel of the code.
+It implements all the physics and solves all equations of DREAM, and basically everything needed for DREAM simulations.
+The only thing the DREAM library doesn't contain is a way for the user to directly run the code.
+To run code, one would have to turn to DREAMi, which is the official DREAM interface, or implement a custom C++ interface.

+*Why not make DREAM directly runnable?* The great strength of separating the kernel code from the user interface is that future, smarter physicists who need to run DREAM in ways we have not foreseen (e.g. launch thousands of similar simulations) will easily be able to implement their own interface program which can talk to the DREAM library while at the same time providing the most convenient interface for the user.
+Another, very similar, argument for keeping the kernel in separate library that we use is that it easily allows us to write a user-friendly Python interface.

+The DREAMi executable
+^^^^^^^^^^^^^^^^^^^^^
+The DREAMi executable is a very lightweight front-end for DREAM which is only supposed to pass on information from the user to the library about where DREAM settings are located.
+The DREAMi executable is at the time of writing the only way to run DREAM simulations, but in the future we should be able to provide other interfaces, most notably a Python interface.

 Distribution vs. flux grid
 **************************
 Since we use a finite volume method for discretising derivatives, two types of